You cannot manage what you cannot measure

 When organizational leaders take the time to understand and operationalize their business’s functions, they avoid common barriers to success while being able to recover more quickly from unexpected events, while minimizing any potential damage to their reputations.

-Kim is a CEO (Chief Encouragement Officer), business coach, a proud multipotentialite and advocate for diversity, inclusion, and safe spaces in tech.
+Kim is a CEO (Chief Encouragement Officer), a business strategist, and founder of the #causeascene movement, business coach, a proud multipotentialite and advocate for diversity, inclusion, and safe spaces in tech.
 She is also currently pursuing a Doctor’s of Business Administration - Technology Entrepreneurship.

 She has years of experience working with learners of all ages, skill level, and abilities and is now using her knowledge to develop technical people, ideas, organizations, and communities.
 She is known for her skills as a problem solver and strategy developer.
 She possesses a unique ability of being able to see the BIG picture while still managing the details.